Assassination of Archduke Franz Ferdinand: Funeral

 The bodies were transported to Trieste by the battleship and then to Vienna by special train.
 The funeral was arranged by the Obersthofmeister of the Royal Household Alfred, 2nd Prince of Montenuovo, who was said to have been a lifelong enemy of Franz Ferdinand.
 With the Emperor's connivance, he decided to turn the funeral into a massive and vicious snub of the assassinated couple.
 Even though most foreign royalty had planned to attend, they were pointedly disinvited and the funeral was attended by just the immediate imperial family, with the dead couple's three children excluded from the few public ceremonies.
 The Archduke's friend Kaiser Wilhelm II was invited so that the Imperial Cabinet could consult him on foreign policy, but he declined to attend; although he publicly claimed it was due to a case of lumbago, Imperial Chancellor Theobald von Bethmann Hollweg revealed that the real reason was security concerns.
 The officer corps was forbidden to salute the funeral train, and this led to a minor revolt led by Archduke Karl, the new heir presumptive.
 The public viewing of the coffins was curtailed severely and even more scandalously, Montenuovo tried unsuccessfully to make the couple's children foot the bill.
-Sophie's coffin was slanted down from her husband's to reassert her lower social status, gloves were placed on top of her casket as was traditional for a lady-in-waiting.
+Sophie's coffin was slanted down from her husband's to reassert her lower social status, and gloves were placed on top of her casket as was traditional for a lady-in-waiting.
 The Archduke and his wife were interred at Artstetten Castle because the Duchess could not be buried in the Imperial Crypt.